HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Segment_Properties.md

 > **_Note:_** The image size should be equal for both selectedStateImage and unselectedStateImage otherwise the UI gets distorted.

-Example
+### Example

-{% highlight voltMx %}//Sample code to set the selectionBehaviorConfig property for a Segment widget. frmSegment.mySegment.selectionBehaviorConfig = {
+{% highlight VoltMx %}//Sample code to set the selectionBehaviorConfig property for a Segment widget. frmSegment.mySegment.selectionBehaviorConfig = {
  imageIdentifier: img,
  selectedStateImage: "sel.png",